-A bilateral investment protection agreement entered into force in August 2000 and a double taxation accord in December 2006.
-There is also a road transport agreement and an arrangement on the provisional application of an air transport agreement.
-A shipping agreement is under negotiation.
+A reciprocal investment protection agreement entered into force in August 2000 and a double taxation accord in December 2006.

 Bilateral cultural cooperation is based on the German-Croatian Cultural Agreement of 26 August 1994, which entered into force on 23 January 1998.
-Priority areas of cooperation are promoting mobility in the scientific and academic sector and maintaining and strengthening the prominent role of the German language in the Croatian education system (approximately 30 per cent of all Croat pupils learn German as their first or second foreign language).
-The principal cultural institutions active in Croatia are the Goethe Institute, the German Academic Exchange Service (DAAD) with three academic teachers and a language assistant and the Central Agency for Schools Abroad (ZfA), coordinator for the German Language Diploma (DSD) and with a further eight programme teachers at Croatian grammar schools.
+Priority areas of cooperation are promoting mobility in science and higher education and maintaining and strengthening the prominent role of the German language in the Croatian education system (almost 30 percent of all students at Croatia’s schools learn German as their first or second foreign language).
+The principal cultural intermediaries active in Croatia are the Goethe-Institut, the German Academic Exchange Service (DAAD) and the Central Agency for Schools Abroad (ZfA) with a coordinator for the German Language Certificate (DSD) and a further eight programme teachers at Croatian grammar schools.

-The German International School in Zagreb (DISZ) with an integrated kindergarten was founded in 2004 and currently offers instruction from grades one to ten.
-Since 2005, the German International School has been working together with the French School as part of a Eurocampus.
+The German International School in Zagreb (DISZ) was founded in 2004.
+It provides instruction from kindergarten age up to the German university entrance examinations (Abitur) and cooperates closely with the French School in Zagreb on the Eurocampus.